LearnersGuild/guide/GLOSSARY.md

 ## Guild Member

-Alternate name for someone currently or previously enrolled at Learners Guild to learn and practice the craft of web development.
+Someone currently or previously enrolled at Learners Guild to learn and practice the craft of web development.

-## Guild Alumni
+## Guild Alum {#alum}

-A former Learners Guild member who successfully completed the program.
+Any former Learner who remained in the program beyond their 5th week.
+We are intentionally using the informal term "alum" rather than "alumni/alumnae" so as not to reference gender when referring to former Learners.

 ## Learner

-A current Learners Guild member who is learning and practicing the craft of web development.
-All Learners begin as apprentices.
+A Guild Member who is actively participating in the Learners Guild program to learn and practice the craft of web development.

 ## Learning Facilitator

 A professional facilitator on the Learners Guild staff \(Partner\) responsible for stewarding Guild culture through COS development, facilitating Learner Support Groups, and providing nontechnical learning support to Guild members.

 ## Partner